alejdg/mattermost-inclusive-bot/README.md

 ## Configuration

-The bot can be configured through the `config.json` file or setting environment variables.
+The bot can be configured through a `config.json` file or setting environment variables.

 ### Env Variables